jotego/jtcores/modules/jtframe/doc/osd.md

 To disable support of DIP switches in MRA files define the macro **JTFRAME_NO_MRA_DIP**.
 The maximum length of DIP switches is 32 bits.
 To alter the value of DIP switches in simulation use **JTFRAME_SIM_DIPS**.

 In MiST, DIP switches are incorporated into the status word.
 As some bits in the status word are used for other OSD settings, DIP switches are by default located in range 31:16.
-This is set by the macro **JTFRAME_MIST_DIPBASE**, whose **default value is 16**.
+This is set by the macro **JTFRAME_DIPBASE**, whose **default value is 16**.
 Note that the MRA should match this, the **base** attribute can be used in the MRA dip definition to shift the switch bits up.
+Note that this macro must be defined on the **MiSTer** section of **macros.def** for the *jtframe mra* tool to parse it correctly.

 Macro                | Effect
 ---------------------|----------------------------